Acupressure Therapy for Wellbeing Practitioners

 Acupressure aims to restore the balance of life force energy flow, known as qi, within the body.

-By targeting specific acupressure points, you can alleviate stress-related symptoms and improve wellbeing.
+By targeting specific points, you can alleviate stress-related symptoms and improve your health, vitality, and wellbeing.

 Introduction